soto-project/soto/README.md

 ```
 ### Without Credentials

-Some services like CognitoIdentityProvider don't require credentials to access some of their functions.
-Explicitly set `accessKeyId` and `secretAccessKey` to "".
+Some services like CognitoIdentityProvider don't require credentials to access some of their functionality.
+In this case explicitly set `accessKeyId` and `secretAccessKey` to "".
 This will disable all other credential access functions and send requests unsigned.

 ## Using AWSSDKSwift